tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ==Changelog==
+1.6.0 -
+   Fixes:
+   * Updated Victory Turret options to fix a small goof while warping.
+   * Updated the readme a bit to clarify install of dependencies.
+   * Given a glow-up to the Warlock: buffed its particle rays and made their weapon positions look better.
 1.5.9 -
    Fixes:
    * Updated Jumpgate TravellingMethods to 0.24, now the cehck for if a ship can use them or not should be slightly more efficient.